Skip to content

 Thailand flagThailand

-Tipping is not expected.
-A service charge is on the bill.
-A little extra is appreciated for exceptional service.
+Tipping is not expected in Thailand.
+A service charge is often already included, and small extra cash is mainly for very good service.

 Rounding common